What are the different emergency alerts in California?

 California’s emergency notification operation goes through the California Highway Patrol, Emergency Notification and Tactical Alert Center, which runs the Amber, Silver and Blue Alert Systems.

-Here is a breakdown on what the alert systems are and when they’re activated.
+Here is a breakdown of the alert systems and when they’re activated.

 Amber Alert